Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Introduction

 The described structure has recently come to the attention of the wider public, as concerns have been raised regarding market participants who may have used the construction mechanism of the WM/R 4pm fix to influence the benchmark \cite{US:CFTC,UK:FCA,Bloomberg_1}.

 Subsequently, multiple suggestions regarding how to improve the construction of the WM/R 4pm fix have been brought forward \cite{FSB_report, BoE_FEMR}.
 These investigations mainly focus on the mitigation of eventual manipulation possibilities.
-Generally, little research has been done on the observable market structure around the WM/R 4pm fix \cite{Evans:2014}, despite the importance of the WM/R 4pm fix in the services received by many institutional investors.
+Generally, little research has been done on the observable market structure around the WM/R 4pm fix \cite{Evans:2014, NBER:2015}, despite the importance of the WM/R 4pm fix in the services received by many institutional investors.

 In this regard, spot rate volatility and extreme spot rate movements are of particular interest, since they are important parameters in the quest for best execution practice.
+With best execution we refer to the trader's intention to execute as close as possible to the average market rate during the respective part of the trading day.
+High volatility and extreme spot rate movements increase the probability to trade at an outlier price.
+Such dynamics consequently introduce tracking error by pushing the realised transaction rates away from the sought after average rates.

-Some analysis has been done in the context of general interactions between clients and dealers \cite{Osler:2008, Osler:2011, Bjonnesa:2005}, with the recent focus shifting onto the impact of algorithmic order execution \cite{Chaboud:2013}.
+In previous work, Osler and Bruce (2008) \cite{Osler:2008}, Osler and Tanseli (2011) \cite{Osler:2011}, as well as Bjønnesa and Rime (2005) \cite{Bjonnesa:2005} have investigated the general interactions between clients and dealers, while the recent work by Chaboud et. al. (2013) \cite{Chaboud:2013} shifts the focus to the impact of algorithmic order execution.

-In this paper, we investigate the influence of the WM/R 4pm fix on the dynamics of both, spot rate volatility and extreme spot rate movements.
-Our study shows that the order compression of the fix indeed changes the market behaviour, resulting in spiking volatility within the WM/R fixing window, and an increased probability for spot rate extrema in this period.
+In this paper, we investigate the influence of the WM/R 4pm fix on the dynamics of both spot rate volatility and extreme spot rate movements.
+Our study shows that the order compression around the fix indeed changes the market behaviour, resulting in spiking volatility within the WM/R 4pm fixing window, and an increased probability for spot rate extrema during this period.